EnFlexIT/AgentWorkbench/getting-started.md

 ![](/00_images/01_GettingStarted/04_InstallationStructure.png)

+For the time beeing, save the project and close Agent.Workbench.
+A description

 ## Install Eclipse IDE for Java EE Developers {#install-eclipse-ide}

 Using and creating new OSGI bundles, requires at least to use the Eclipse Plug-in Development Environment.
 For this, we recommend to install the Eclipse IDE for Java EE Developer.
 Simply navigate to [https://www.eclipse.org/downloads/](https://www.eclipse.org/downloads/), download the Eclipse Installer and follow its installation instructions.